daostack/DAOstack-Hackers-Kit/README.md

 # Introduction

 Welcome to the DAOstack Hackers Kit!
-Here you can find all the resources you need to build DAOs using the DAOstack framework in this repository.
+You can find all the resources you need to build DAOs using the DAOstack framework in this repository.

 # Table of contents